mollie/mollie-api-php/README.md

 + Follow [a few steps](https://www.mollie.com/dashboard/?modal=onboarding) to enable payment methods in live mode, and let us handle the rest.
 + PHP >= 5.6
 + Up-to-date OpenSSL (or other SSL/TLS toolkit)
++ An HTTP client which implements the ``php-http/client-implementation``.
+You can find the available implementations [here](https://packagist.org/providers/php-http/client-implementation).
+We recommend ``php-http/guzzle6-adapter``.

 ## Composer Installation ##